Fraud Blocker

 2. Create A Relaxing Bedtime Routine

 Creating a relaxing bedtime routine can help you to wind down at the end of the day and prepare for a good night’s sleep.
 Try to avoid watching television or working on your laptop in bed.
-Instead, try reading a book or taking a relaxing bath before bed.

 3. Make Your Bedroom Comfortable